 As an Amazon Associate, I earn from qualifying purchases.

 What makes this French Silk Pie recipe different from every other French silk pie you’ve ever tasted?

-- Crumbly pecan-studded pat-in-the-pan crust
+- A pecan-studded pat-in-the-pan pie crust

 Contrast those two crunchy textures with the exquisitely smooth chocolate filling.
 It’s like jumping into a cool swimming pool on a hot Texas day after mowing the yard.
 The pleasure is almost unbearable!

 The pie was a HUGE hit for T-day.
 With our crowd of 60 and about 30 pies/desserts, no kidding, this was the first pie gone.
 It got big raves by those lucky ones who got some.
 My son had a slice and didn’t eat it all, so I tasted his.
 Divine!Katrina

 Although a popular recipe in general, this particular recipe came from my Aunt Marg.
 She’s a legend in our family for winning a washer and dryer in a baking contest with her Hickory Nut Cake.